Chart Color Schemes

 St Leonards - Naremburn features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-St Leonards-Naremburn dwelling structure, as per the latest Census (2016), consisted of 16.8% houses and 83.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+St Leonards-Naremburn dwelling structure, as per the latest Census, comprised 16.8% houses and 83.2% other dwellings.
 In comparison, Sydney metropolitan area had 41.1% houses and 58.9% other dwellings.
-Home ownership in St Leonards-Naremburn stood at 20.2%, with mortgaged dwellings at 24.5% and rented dwellings at 55.3%.
+Home ownership in St Leonards-Naremburn was 20.2%, with mortgaged dwellings at 24.5% and rented ones at 55.3%.
 The median monthly mortgage repayment was $3,000, below Sydney metro's average of $3,033.
 Median weekly rent in St Leonards-Naremburn was $600, compared to Sydney metro's $560.
-Nationally, mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing